All Episodes

 Now that Trump is in office, not only are they going to report it, they're going to acknowledge that it is more realistic.

-The national unemployment rate rose slightly to 4.8% in January, Labor Department announced, however, says ZNBC, relying on that one headline number as an indicator of the economy overall ignores important information just below the surface.
+However, says CNBC, relying on that one headline number as an indicator of the economy overall ignores important information just below the surface, really.

 Isn't it amazing how this happens?

-You get a Democrat out of office and a Republican in office, and all of a sudden the drive-by's note.
+You get a Democrat out of office and a Republican in office, and all of a sudden the drive-bys note what they claim, and it's true, is a more realistic number.

-and Trump's promises and his uh transition making it very clear that he was going to keep all of these promises.
+You can also partially credit to Trump just because of the attitudinal improvement that had no doubt come over a majority of the country based on votes and Trump's promises and his transition making it very clear that he was going to keep all of these promises.

-But nevertheless, Trump, in fact, Trump was not even in office for 10 days of January, and they're already associating the U6 unemployment number to him and his policies.
+But nevertheless, in fact, Trump was not even in office for 10 days of January, and they're already associating the U6 unemployment number to him and his policies.

-Each month on Jobs Friday, the Bureau of Labor Statistics puts out a treasure trove of economic data, each of which provides its own perspective on the labor market and the employment situation.
+Here's what CNB says: Each month on Jobs Friday, the Bureau of Labor Statistics puts out a treasure trove of economic data, each of which provides its own perspective on the labor market and the employment situation.

 Economists look past the official unemployment rate, also known as the U3, to other metrics that give their own view of jobs in the country.